NUCLEOSIDE METABOLIC INHIBITOR

 Xeloda comes in tablet form.

-The FDA-approved label for Xeloda lists common side effects including fatigue, weakness, hand-and-foot syndrome (redness, swelling, and pain on palms of hands and soles of feet, potentially causing blisters and temporary loss of fingerprints), nausea, vomiting, diarrhea, abdominal pain, and jaundice, which indicates a serious side effect.
+The FDA-approved label for Xeloda lists common side effects including diarrhea, fatigue, weakness, hand-and-foot syndrome (redness, swelling, and pain on palms of hands and soles of feet, potentially causing blisters and temporary loss of fingerprints), nausea, vomiting, diarrhea, abdominal pain, and jaundice, which indicates a serious side effect.

 Rare but serious side effects listed for Xeloda include severe diarrhea, damage to the heart, kidney failure, fetal harm, blood cell disorders, liver problems, potentially fatal skin infections including Stevens-Johnson syndrome and toxic epidermal necrolysis, and bleeding disorders that may lead to death.